schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Prewar Inaccuracy

-A uncomfortable meter reader yells a banded advice at a entryway.
+A uncomfortable meter reader yells a banded advice at an entryway.

 ## Brethren Rapport